Rupa830904/Project-Portfolio4-Studyalongcultureschool/testing.md

 Steps:

 1. Navigate to the FAQ page.
-2. User should be able to read all Q& A.
+2. User should be able to read all Q & A.

 Expected:

-On FAQ page , user is able to read all the Q&A.
+On FAQ page , user is able to read all the Q & A.
 Actual:

-On FAQ page , user is able to read all the Q&A.
+On FAQ page , user is able to read all the Q & A.

 <hr>